Mwielscher/EWAS_CRP/README.md

 ## Mendelian Randomization
 We performed a Mendelian Randomization analysis to better understand the reasons for the differential DNA methylation associated to CRP.
 We performed analysis to investigate 2 Hypothesis:
 >1.DNA methylation is causal for CRP changes
->2.DNA methylation is a consequence of changed CRP levels.
+>2.DNA methylation is a consequence of changed CRP levels
 <p>